openpreserve/scape/pc-cc-strender/osx-dtruss/README.md

 sudo dtruss -f /Applications/Preview.app/Contents/MacOS/Preview ~/Documents/MCFlow-Parallel.pdf > filed.txt 2>&1

 With Adobe Reader, on the first run, it touched all the font files, but on the second run it only laoded the ones needed by the file.
+It seems that it does this periodically, so that might be something to note.
+No, those are not proper reads.

 PowerPoint Presentation Gallery
 Don't show this when opening PowerPoint ?